ProseMirror/website/pages/docs/guides/commands/index.md

 When a command isn't applicable, it should return false and do nothing.
 When it is, it should dispatch a transaction and return true.
-This is used, for example, by the [keymap plugin](##keymap) to stop further handling of key events when a command bound to that key is found to be applicable.
+This is used, for example, by the [keymap plugin](##keymap) to stop further handling of key events when the command bound to that key has been applied.

 To be able to query whether a command is applicable for a given state, without actually executing it, the `dispatch` argument is